-Passive-aggressive behaviour is often subtle and so can be difficult to identify, detect and change.
-So let’s first look at how a typical passive-aggressive person behaves and then we can go about understanding it.
+Passive-aggressive behavior is subtle and so can be difficult to detect, understand, and change.
+Let’s look at how a typical passive-aggressive person behaves, and then we can attempt to understand it.

 Jane had a troubled relationship with almost everyone in her life.
-She never really got along with her parents, always disliked her younger sister and now had a precarious relationship with her husband, who complained that she was a hard a nut to crack.
+She never really got along with her parents, always disliked her younger sister, and now had a precarious relationship with her husband, who complained she was a hard nut to crack.

-Although Jane couldn’t see it herself, anyone who looked at her behaviour objectively would’ve easily reached the same conclusion as that of her husband.
+Although Jane couldn’t see it herself, anyone who looked at her behavior objectively would’ve easily reached the same conclusion as that of her husband.

-When Jane had problems with people she never confronted them directly but instead contrived complex ‘plots’ to get back at them.
+When Jane had problems with people, she never confronted them directly but contrived complex ‘plots’ to get back at them.

 For example, she always accepted her sister’s invitation whenever she invited her, mostly just to please her.
 Her sister grew worried lately as Jane had been declining her invitations, coming up with excuses not to see her.